relativisticpoint/KMS-poc/ARCHITECTURE_KMS101.md

 concerns between **key management** and **data storage / encryption**.

 Current implementation status:
-- KMS FastAPI implements in-memory CRK create/rotate and DEK generate/unwrap endpoints using AES-GCM wrapping (real crypto; no Postgres yet).
+- KMS FastAPI persists CRKs in its own Postgres instance, implements CRK create/rotate and DEK generate/unwrap endpoints using AES-GCM wrapping (real crypto).
 Per-customer CRK reuse is enforced (get-or-create).
-- Data service FastAPI calls KMS, performs AES-GCM data encryption/decryption, and stores records in memory (no Postgres yet).
+- Data service FastAPI calls KMS, performs AES-GCM data encryption/decryption, and stores records in Postgres.
-- Real crypto is in place; persistence and rotation logic remain to be added.
+- Real crypto is in place; rotation logic and auth/hardening remain to be added.
 - CORS is enabled to support the browser UI that calls the services directly; UI is containerized and served via docker-compose at port 5173.

 ## Big Picture